alinmindroc/valhalla_traffic_poc/README.md

 ## Intro

 Valhalla is an open source routing engine, with support for time-dependent routing and traffic.

 It doesn't have at the moment any official step-by-step instructions on how to add traffic support, only a description of the feature: https://valhalla.readthedocs.io/en/latest/thor/simple_traffic/

-This repository shows how to create an instance of valhalla with both types of supported traffic information:
+This repository shows how to create an instance of Valhalla with both types of supported traffic information:
-1. __Predicted traffic__, used for time-based routing (e.g. _find me a route between A and B that leaves tomorrow at 12:00_).
-This is done through a CSV which contains encoded speeds for a whole week for a given edge.
+1. __Predicted traffic__, used for time-based routing (e.g. _find a route between A and B that leaves tomorrow at 12:00_).
+This is done through a CSV which contains encoded speeds for a whole week for a given Valhalla graph edge.
 2. __Live traffic__, used for real-time decisions, and which can be set dynamically.
-This is done through a traffic.tar file that is memory mapped by valhalla.
+This is done through a `traffic.tar` file that is memory mapped by Valhalla.

+The files needed for the two types of traffic are generated using a new tool `valhalla_traffic_demo_utils`.
-It uses existing tooling plus a new tool `valhalla_traffic_demo_utils` that makes use of data structures and algorithms in the Valhalla source code.
+This has similar interface to existing Valhalla tools and makes use of data structures and algorithms in the Valhalla source code.

 ## How to run